ihave13digits/PGEQuadTree/README.md

 # PGEQuadTree

-A QuadTree, visualized in olcPGE
+A static and dynamic quadtree, visualized with olcPGE.